flinnthebin/rusty-fan/README.md

     High: Left Speed: 5500 Right Speed: 5500
     Intense: Left Speed: 6400 Right Speed: 5800

-If you are going to use Linux, I highly recommend Manjaro/i3.
-It is a very well-maintained distro, with i3 out of the box so you don't have to remove GNOME/x11.

 ## Safety

 The Alienware Laptops come with Alienware Command Center on Windows distributions.
 They provide the same functionality,